Daniel P. Mannix: Sensational realism

 Nevertheless, Mannix was praised in the popular press for "making of an assumedly risqué dissertation a tremendously engrossing 18th Century political history of the finest merit".

 There were a number of Hellfire Clubs but the one highlighted by Mannix was hosted by Sir Francis Dashwood.
 As described by Mannix (and recounted in a review in The Times of Munster Indiana), the club conducted mock religious ceremonies and engaged with prostitutes dressed as nuns.
 At the end of the evening members participated in drunken, supposedly intellectual, discussions.
 In his research, Mannix uncovered many unusual historical facets, some particularly relevant to an American readership.
 In his telling, John Wilkes, a prominent member of the club and parliament, became known as the "American Colonist's 'Greatest Friend'", while in fact he supported the colonies simply to aggravate King George III.
 He was successful in stirring up the king's anger against himself and the colonies.
 When Wilkes was arrested, he was so popular in the Americas that the South Carolina government sent funds to help him out (supposedly "to pay his whoring bills").
 Mannix noted that when Benjamin Franklin went to England to advocate for the colonies he tried to enlist the help of Sir Francis.
 When that was not forthcoming, he still joined in Hellfire Club activities.

 With respect to these particular claims, they are somewhat consistent with the views of historians.
 For example, Evelyn Lord concluded that "sex was clearly part of the Friars' activities" and that women playing the role of "nuns" participated.
-However, although Benjamin Frankin and Dashwood became friends they did not meet in person until 1772, after the Friars had been disbanded.
+However, although Benjamin Franklin and Dashwood became friends they did not meet in person until 1772, after the Friars had been disbanded.
 Dashwood, then Chancellor of the Exchequer, had contacted Franklin for advice about economics.
 After this, Franklin became a regular visitor to Dashwood's abbey.
 He described its gardens (which had an erotic theme) as a paradise.

 Concerning Wilkes, Arthur H. Cash, author of his Pulitzer Prize finalist biography, stated that he was a strong advocate for the Colonies, as well as civil liberty, and did not question his motives.
 He also noted that the Commons House of South Carolina did attempt (although blocked by the governor) to send money to pay Wilkes debts, but these were incurred primarily as a result of his impulsive borrowing.